hc83710/MIST4610-Project1-Group4/README.md

 <img width="611" alt="image" src="https://github.com/user-attachments/assets/b7cb0a07-d6b9-47c7-a5a1-d0e232978103" />

-6. Query #6: Best Players by Team (Based on Touchdowns)
+6. Query #6: Best Players by Team (Based on Touchdowns) This query helps managers, coaches, and analysts identify the best-performing player (highest touchdowns) from each team.
+This is crucial for awards, player evaluations, and strategy planning.

    <img width="445" alt="Screenshot 2025-03-13 at 6 47 21 PM" src="https://github.com/user-attachments/assets/aea4e44f-b1e9-4ef5-96b6-c8b31cf1a0a9" />